 For instance, the name Creighton (usually pronounced CRAY-ton) also can be pronounced CRY-ton, depending on locale.
 Hence the name Crichton (pronounced CRY-ton) is very likely a variant of the more Gaelic Creighton (which can be pronounced either way).

 Based on my own limited research, I believe it is very probable that the American Cratons and Craytons, the Scottish and Irish Creightons, the Dutch Creijhtons, and the British Crichtons all descend from a common stock.
 While the relationships between these branches of the family today may be so distant as to be virtually meaningless, they nevertheless do likely stem from the same root.

 As for our particular branch of the family (the Paulding County, Georgia, line), all our ancestors consistently used either Craton or Crayton in the spelling of their name on the American continent.
 I have yet to discover any of our direct ancestors who used any other spelling.
 The name sans y actually appears to be more commonly used by our line and hence may safely be said to be the “correct” way for it to be spelled, if only by virtue of its consistency of use.

 As for the meaning of our name, it seems to refer to the “castle of plunder,” which may mean either that our family took its name from the fact that they lived in or near a plundered castle, or perhaps that they were known for plundering castles.
-Other sources suggest that the name means “from a rocky place,” which also would be consistent with the Midlothian region of Scotland.
+Other sources suggest that the name means “from a rocky place,” simply a description of the landscape from which we hailed.
 If anyone has other information on this, I would very much like to hear from you.